-Maximilian Schmige is based out of Los Angeles and originally from Berlin Germany with German and Finnish roots.
-He grew up in the film industry and is the son of the German screenplay writer Hartmann Schmige.
+Maximilian Schmige is a cinematographer based out of Los Angeles and originally from Berlin Germany with German and Finnish roots.
+He grew up in the film industry and is the son of the well-known German screenplay writer Hartmann Schmige.
 He studied film history and film theory at UC Santa Barbara and later went on to receive his MFA in cinematography from the American Film Institute in Los Angeles.
-He was mentored by ASC cinematographer Karl-Walter Lindenlaub and has over 15 years of industry experience with close to 200 aired episodes of television as a DP.
-His career has encompassed a wide range of work beginning in documentary, unscripted television, and music videos before broadening also into narrative features, scripted television and commercial productions.
+He was mentored by ASC cinematographer Karl-Walter Lindenlaub, has over 15 years of industry experience with close to 200 aired episodes of television and a Daytime Emmy Nomination.
+His career has encompassed a wide range of work in narrative, documentary, scripted episodic, unscripted television, music videos, and commercial productions.
+His credits reflect a versatile command of visual storytelling across genres and production formats.

-His credits include filming two seasons of the Saturn Award nominated sci-fi action-drama series Pandora on The CW, the Universal Pictures released award-winning documentary feature Long Promised Road on Brian Wilson from The Beach Boys, and movies such as Can’t Have You on Showtime TV, The New York Times hailed Me, Myself and The Void and Raindance Festival nominated Double ExposureHe photographed documentary and tv shows such as about hip hop artist Nelly, gospel singer Tamela Mann, directed multi-cam television with Ru Paul’s Drag Race Germany for Paramount Plus and 2nd unit / additional photography on shows for Toby Keith, Dolly Parton, and Neil deGrasse Tyson’s Cosmos: Possible World.
+His credits include the Saturn Award nominated sci-fi action-drama series Pandora on The CW, the award-winning documentary feature Long Promised Road on Brian Wilson from The Beach Boys, and TV shows for musicians Toby Keith, Dolly Parton, Nelly, Tamela Mann, and astrophysicist Neil deGrasse Tyson, as well as directing multi-cam stage television with Ru Paul’s Drag Race Germany for Paramount Plus.

-He recently completed production on the feature film Where Did the Adults Go?, a family drama directed by Academy Award nominated Courtney Marsh.
+He recently completed production on the feature film Where Did the Adults Go?, a family drama directed by Academy Award nominated Courtney Marsh and starring Cary Cox, Amadeus Serafini, and Carson MacCormac.
+Other films include the romantic comedy Can’t Have You with Charlbi Dean, Steve Agee and Michael Nathanson and the mystery thriller Double Exposure with Kayhun Kim and Alexander Calvert.

 AWARDS / FESTIVALS